Health & Safety Training

 CPR is a life-saving technique that everyone should know as an emergency situation can arise at any time.

-• If the victim has suffered one or multiple gunshot or knife wounds to the chest, seal the wound using plastic in order to keep the air from being sucked into the wound.
-This will prevent the patient’s lung from collapsing.
+- If the victim has suffered one or multiple gunshot or knife wounds to the chest, seal the wound using plastic to keep the air from being sucked into the wound.
+This will prevent the patient’s lungs from collapsing.

-• If the patient starts complaining about shortness of breath after you seal the wound, remove the seal.
+- If the patient complains about shortness of breath after you seal the wound, remove the seal.

-• You should also start CPR if you feel like the victim does not have a discernible pulse.
-Also, make sure to check if the patient is still bleeding from somewhere.
+- You should also start CPR if you feel like the victim does not have a discernible pulse.
+Also, check if the patient is still bleeding from somewhere.

 Treat the Victim for Shock

-• You can do this by ensuring that the body temperature of the patient remains consistent.
-Their body might start getting cold due to severe blood loss.
-So, it would be best if you covered them by draping a coat or blanket over them to keep them warm.
-If the person is wearing any tight clothing, make sure that you loosen it.
+- You can do this by ensuring that the patient’s body temperature remains consistent.
+Their body might start getting cold due to severe blood loss, so it would be best if you covered them by draping a coat or blanket over them to keep them warm.
+If the person is wearing tight clothing, ensure you loosen it.

 Give Reassurance to the Victim

-Even though this might not help a victim physically, it can help pull them out of a state of shock.
-It would help if you reassured the victim that they are alright, and you are helping them.
+Even though this might not help a victim physically, it can help pull them out of shock.
+It would help if you reassured the victim that they are alright and that you are helping them.
 Talking to the victim also keeps them conscious, which is vital in this situation.

 If the patient remains conscious, ask them about any medications they’re taking, any medical conditions they have, such as diabetes or hypertension, and any drug allergies they might have.
-This will not only help distract the patient from their current situation, but it will also give you essential information that you can deliver to the paramedics in case the victim loses consciousness at their arrival.
+This will not only help distract the patient from their current situation but also give you essential information that you can deliver to the paramedics in case the victim loses consciousness at their arrival.

 Important Points to Remember

-If you ever find yourself involved in an emergency situation like this, there are a few points you need to bear in mind because, well, it’s a life and death situation.
+If you ever find yourself involved in an emergency situation like this, there are a few points you need to remember because, well, it’s a life-and-death situation.

 Do Not Give the Victim Anything to Eat or Drink

 If the patient is conscious, never give them anything to eat or drink, including water.
-Since you aren’t aware of the severity of the wound, you won’t know which internal organs have suffered any damage.
-Giving them something to eat or drink could make the situation much worse.
+Since you aren’t aware of the severity of the wound, you won’t know which internal organs have suffered damage, and giving them something to eat or drink could make the situation much worse.

 Do Not Elevate the Victim's Legs

 You will first have to determine where the gunshot or knife wound is.
-Unless the injury is on the arm, never elevate the victim’s legs.
+Never elevate the victim’s legs unless the injury is on the arm.
 A gunshot wound to the abdomen or chest tends to bleed out more quickly if the legs are kept in an elevated position.
 It can become challenging for the patient to breathe, causing more issues.
-So, you’ll have to make sure that the patient is kept in a straight position till the paramedics arrive.
+So, you’ll have to ensure the patient is kept in a straight position until the paramedics arrive.

 Changing the Patient's Position

 If the patient remains conscious even after being stabbed or shot, accommodate them in the best way possible.
-You can keep them in an upright (sitting) position or let them lie down straight, depending on what’s more comfortable for them.
-However, if the patient is unconscious, ensure that they are placed in the recovery position.
+You can keep them upright (sitting) or let them lie down straight, depending on what’s more comfortable for them.
+However, if the patient is unconscious, ensure they are placed in recovery.

 Don't Stop Applying Pressure

-Victims that suffer from knife or gunshot wounds usually lose their lives due to extreme blood loss.
+Victims who suffer from knife or gunshot wounds usually lose their lives due to extreme blood loss.
 The key to controlling the incessant flow of blood is to apply pressure.
-Make sure that you use pressure till the wound appears completely contained or till the paramedics arrive at the scene.
+Make sure you use pressure until the wound appears completely contained or till the paramedics arrive at the scene.
 If you stop, the bleeding could start again.

 Another critical thing to remember is that all entrance and exit gunshot wounds are the same.
-There’s a myth stating that one wound type is far more detrimental than another.
-However, there’s no reliable way to tell that, and neither does it matter since all puncture wounds are typically treated in the same way.
+A myth states that one wound type is far more detrimental than another.
+However, there’s no reliable way to tell that, and neither does it matter since all puncture wounds are typically treated similarly.

 Conclusion

 Treating knife and gunshot wounds is not an easy task.
 Dealing with such a severe situation can cause panic.
-However, by following the few necessary steps given above, you can stay in control of the situation and possibly save someone’s life!
+However, by following the few steps above, you can stay in control of the problem and possibly save someone’s life!

 If you’re interested in more specific training in how to treat knife and gunshot wounds, Stop The Bleeding has a program specifically designed to stop bleeding in a severely injured person.
 ABC Health and Safety Training is not in any way associated with Stop The Bleeding, but we highly recommend their program.